google/WebFundamentals/src/content/en/updates/2019/02/using-twa.md

 ### Making the LauncherActivity transparent {: #transparent-launcher }

-Aditionally, make sure the LauncherActivity is transparent to avoid a white screen showing before the splash.
+Additionally, make sure the LauncherActivity is transparent to avoid a white screen showing before the splash.

 Add a new theme to `res/styles.xml`: